 Edinburgh to St Andrews X59 / Dundee to St Andrews X99 / Glasgow to St Andrews – X24

-Note that St Andrews University graduation week is Mon 25th June 2018 – Fri 29th June 2018 when the town will be very busy and accommodation hard to find.
+Note that St Andrews University graduation week is at the end of June each year when the town will be very busy and accommodation hard to find.